The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

 \end{proof}

-For any odd $n \geq 11$ we are thus given an $a$-value for which two baby $\mandel$'s of opposite critical orbits will intersect at the origin having the same center (see Figure \ref{Overlapping_Mandels_Same_Center_n11} for an example).
-Now that we know these baby $\mandel$'s intersect we can actually find a whole range of $a$-values in which they will completely pass through each other as $a$ changes.
+For any odd $n \geq 11$ we are thus given an $a$-value for which two baby $\mandel$'s of opposite critical orbits will intersect at the origin and have the same center (see Figure \ref{Overlapping_Mandels_Same_Center_n11} for an example).
+Knowing that these baby $\mandel$'s intersect allows us to find an interval of $a$-values, such that as $a$ varies continuously from one end to the other, the baby $\mandel$ sets will pass completely through each other.